CreativeBottle/starlingMVC/README.md

 	}
 }
 ```
 In the above example, if the GameModel is a normal bean, the framework will set the value to the singleton instance that was created during setup.
-If it was a prototype, a new instance will be created and injected into the property.
+If it was a protobean, a new instance will be created and injected into the property.

 Starling also supports injecting properties of beans.
 In order to use this functionality, the source Bean must contain an id (i.e. `new Bean(new GameModel(),"gameModel");`).
 To inject a property of a bean, simply append the property name to the end of the id parameter in your Inject tag:
 ```as3